OctopusDeploy/docs/docs/installation/installing-tentacles/automating-tentacle-installation.md

 Want to register your Tentacles another way?
 Take a look at the examples in our [sample repository](https://github.com/OctopusDeploy/OctopusDeploy-Api) using the Octopus API to register Tentacles, and do a whole lot more!
 :::

-## Obtaining the Tentacle Thumbprint
+## Obtaining the Tentacle Thumbprint {#AutomatingTentacleinstallation-tentaclethumbprintObtainingtheTentacleThumbprint}

 If you don't know the thumbprint for the above PowerShell scripts, it can be obtained with the following command line option: